nicksukie/nicksukie.github.io/work.markdown

 <div class="center mx-auto">
   <img src="/assets/images/work/nomad.jpeg" class="inline-block-3" style="width: 80%;">

 <span class="img-caption mb3">The much sought after nomad view.
-What I later realized is that it would be amuch nicer view without the computer in the foreground.</span>
+What I later realized is that it would be a much nicer view without the computer in the foreground.</span>

 </div>
 While I think the trend of nomadism looks, for the most part, more glamorous than it actually is, having experienced it first hand makes me better able to determine my future career path knowing all possible the options.
 Not to mention, the prospect of combining two passions of mine - travel and technology - is something that would have been a lingering "to-do" until I did it.
 So now, with that experience checked off, I can move on to a more stable, and potentially more realistic lifestyle, taking what I've learned about work-life balance from that period of voluntary instability, and using that to form a healthy balance wherever my career takes me in the future.